A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 To provide a more comprehensive comparison, we conduct simulations of evolution of Shape 3 curve driven by the SDF.
-Fig.~\ref{Fig:tube_evo_and_Geo}(b)-(c) demonstrates that the BGN2 scheme effectively preserves two crucial geometric properties of the SDF: the conservation of area and the reduction of perimeter properties~\cite{JiangLi21, Bao-Zhao}.
+Fig.~\ref{Fig:tube_evo_and_Geo}(b)-(c) demonstrates that the BGN2 scheme and the equi-BGN2 scheme effectively preserve two crucial geometric properties of the SDF: the conservation of area and the reduction of perimeter properties~\cite{JiangLi21, Bao-Zhao}.
 It should be noted that Fig.~\ref{Fig:tube_evo_and_Geo}(d) reveals that without the implementation of mesh regularization, the mesh distribution function $\Psi(t)$ can become very large.
-Therefore, in our algorithm, when $\Psi(t)$ exceeds a threshold $n_{\text{MR}}$, we employ the BGN1 scheme \eqref{SD:BGN1} for a single run to perform mesh regularization, similar to $\text{Step~3}$ of Algorithm \ref{Full algorithm}.
+Therefore, in our algorithm, when $\Psi(t)$ exceeds a threshold $n_{\text{MR}}$, we employ the BGN1 scheme \eqref{SD:BGN1} for a single run to perform mesh regularization, similar to $\bm{Step~3}$ of Algorithm \ref{Full algorithm}.
 As clearly shown in Fig.~\ref{Fig:tube_evo_and_Geo}(d), following this step, the mesh ratio rapidly decreases to a low value, which makes the method more stable.
 Importantly, this mesh regularization procedure is only required four times throughout the entire evolution, without sacrificing the accuracy of the BGN2 scheme (cf. Table \ref{tab:CPU2}).
+Similarly, as shown in Fig.~\ref{Fig:tube_evo_and_Geo}(e), the equi-BGN2 scheme also performs well for this initial shape.
+Compared to the case of Shape 2, although we require more iteration steps, it is still superior to the BGN1 scheme in view of the accuracy and efficiency (cf. Table \ref{tab:CPU2}).